Home

 • Or else how can one enter into a strong man's house, and spoil his goods, except he first bind the strong man? and then he will spoil his house."

-i.e., this strong ruler who ruled over all men (Satan) had his Kingdom spoiled (his possessions taken by conquest) by Christ.
-He ransomed us by His blood, and as a result we are no longer deceived because we are the Israel of God who are bought and paid for.
-And obviously (from the Biblical view) He purchased no one in vain.
-Selah!
-His blood is efficacious and anyone bought by it is not lost!
-It is particular redemption.
-And there is nothing in scripture (to my knowledge) that declares that Christ purchased, bought, redeemed, or paid for anyone who will remain unsaved.
-Christ bought false prophets only in the external Covenant Church sense that He bought the body they reside in and claim to be a part of.
+In other words, the alligory is that this strong monarch who had rule over all men was Satan, and by his defeat by Christ was his Kingdom spoiled (his possessions taken by conquest) .
+Christ ransomed and spoiled us from his kingdom by His shed blood, and as a result we are no longer nations in bondage and deceived.
+We are fellow citizens of the Israel of God who are bought and paid for.
+And obviously (from the Biblical standpoint) He purchased no one in vain.
+His blood is totally efficacious so that anyone bought by it, can never be lost.
+It is a limited atonement, a particular redemption of His people from the hand of that strong ruler, and that's why all are not saved.
+And beside this external Covenant congregation relationship, there is nothing in scripture that declares that Christ purchased, bought, redeemed, or paid for anyone who will remain unsaved or that might lose their salvation.
+False prophets or Christians claim to be bought and are part of the church that Christ did buy.
+Thus when Christ speaks of the church, He is speaking of those who were bought.
 Satan is still the prince or ruler of this world.
-That hasn't changed.
-Which means this idea that Christ purchased rule over all these unsaved (if that all means all without exception), is flawed.
-Satan is still ruler of this world and still has his army.
-And God already had the title of 'The Sovereign Lord and absolute despot of all things.'
-He didn't have to purchase that by the cross, nor is that Biblical doctrine.
+That hasn't changed either.
+Which means this idea that Christ purchased a rule over all these unsaved (if that all means all without exception) is fatally flawed.
+Satan is still ruler of this world (Ephesians 2:2) and still has his army and is ready for spiritual war.
+God already had the title of 'The Sovereign Lord and absolute despot of all things' so that He didn't have to purchase this, and couldn't have purchased it by the cross.
+Nor is that a Biblical doctrine in my view, it's a convenient one.
 He will put down all rule and authority at His second coming.

 John 12:31